Windows

 windows 10 desktop interface 680w458h

-Windows is also used in many offices because it gives you access to tools such as calendars, word processors, and spreadsheets.
+Windows is also used in many offices because it gives you access to productivity tools such as calendars, word processors, and spreadsheets.

 microsoft word 680w417h

 Microsoft released the first version of Windows in the mid-1980s.
-There have been many versions of Windows since then, but the most recent ones include Windows 10 (released in 2015), (2012), Windows 7 (2009), Windows Vista (2007), and Windows XP (2001).
+There have been many versions of Windows since then, but the most recent ones include Windows 10 (released in 2015), (2012), (2009), Windows Vista (2007), and Windows XP (2001).

 About this tutorial